 10/7/2020

-Everything about Quiet Hours for Better Productivity at Your Company
+Quiet Hours for Better Productivity at Work

 To get the best out of an employee's productivity and reduce the rate of distractions, you need a quiet time program for your office.
 Sometimes employees can get carried away with chit-chat, phones, emails, or a generally noisy environment.
 Also, as most employees are slowly returning to work as COVID_19 restrictions are being relaxed, their RTW efforts may seem distracted.
 It may be because some are still skeptical of being in the same space as others.